 One of the remarkable facts about these ancient Old Testament manuscripts is their quality.
-It is very common for copies of ancient documents to change over time, as people make copying mistakes or change their contents.
-Yet the Old Testament does not demonstrate this degradation over time at all.
-Astonishingly, the oldest copies are virtually identical to the more recent copies:
+It's common for copies of ancient documents to change over time as people either make mistakes while copying them or deliberately change their contents.
+However, the Old Testament doesn't demonstrate this degradation over time at all.
+The oldest copies are virtually identical to much more recent copies:

 "It should be clearly understood that in this respect, the Old Testament differs from all other pre-Christian works of literature of which we have any knowledge.
-To be sure, we do not possess so many different manuscripts of pagan productions, coming from such widely separated eras, as we do in the case of the Old Testament.
+To be sure, we do not possess so many different manuscripts of pagan productions. coming from such separated eras, as we do in the case of the Old Testament.
 But where we do, for example, in the Egyptian Book of the Dead, the variations are of a far more extensive and serious nature.
-Quite starting differences appear, for example, between chapter 15 contained in the Papyrus of Ani (written in the Eighteenth Dynasty) and the Turin Papyrus (from the Twenty-sixth Dynasty or later).
+Ouite starting differences appear, example, for between chapter 15 contained in the Papyrus of Ani (written in the Eighteenth Dynasty) and the Turin Papyrus (from the Twenty-sixth Dynasty or later).
 Whole clauses are inserted or left out, and the sense in corresponding columns of text is in some cases altogether different.
 Apart from divine superintendence of the transmission of the Hebrew text, there is no particular reason why the same phenomenon of divergence and change would not appear between Hebrew manuscripts produced centuries apart.
 For example, even though the two copies of Isaiah discovered in Qumran Cave 1 near the Dead Sea in 1947 were a thousand years earlier than the oldest dated manuscript previously known (AD 980), they proved to be word for word identical with our standard Hebrew Bible in more than 95 percent of the text.
 The 5 percent of variation consisted chiefly of obvious slips of the pen and variations in spelling.
 They do not affect the message of revelation in the slightest."
 (Archer, A Survey of Old Testament Introduction, p23-25)

-The fact that the text has not changed over time gives us a very solid reason to trust it.
-However, there is more.
+The fact that the text hasn't changed over time gives us a very solid reason to trust it!

+That's not all.
 Like the New Testament, the Old Testament makes many historical claims - claims about kings, kingdoms, cities, and people.
-These historical, testable claims have been found to be accurate time and time again:
+These historical and testable claims have been found to be accurate time and time again: